-The vote of a majority of those shares present or represented by proxy at the meeting will be required to elect directors.
+The vote of a majority of those shares present or represented by proxy at the Annual Meeting is required to elect directors.
 Accordingly, an abstention or broker non-vote will in effect constitute a vote against a nominee.
-THE BOARD RECOMMENDS THAT THE SHAREHOLDERS VOTE FOR THE ELECTION OF THE FOUR NOMINEES NAMED ABOVE (PROPOSAL NO. 1).
+THE BOARD RECOMMENDS THAT THE SHAREHOLDERS VOTE FOR THE ELECTION OF THE FIVE NOMINEES NAMED ABOVE (PROPOSAL NO. 1).